Omaargu/alx-system_engineering-devops/0x02-shell_redirections/README.md

     The current and parent directories should not be taken into account Hidden directories should be counted
-*ls -lt | head -n number : Create a script that displays the 10 newest files in the current directory.
+*ls -t1 | head -n number : Create a script that displays the 10 newest files in the current directory.

 Requirements: